sydneykmoy/cs506-final-project/README.md

 ## Project Description
 Elon Musk, CEO of Tesla, is an extremely influential public figure with over 233 million followers on X. His tweets are constantly referenced, retweeted, replied to, or reported on, often shaping public perception of Tesla and the markets it's a part of.
 Because investor sentiment can be shaped by public opinion, these tweets have real-life economic effects, including fluctuations in Tesla's stock price and trading activity.

 This project analyzes the relationship between an influential tech CEO's X (Elon Musk) activity and corresponding stock price movements.
-It will use two datasets retrieved from Kaggle to find the correlation between the sentiment of his tweets and the return on Tesla for the next day (and the day after, and the day after that).
+It will use a dataset retrieved from Kaggle and another dataset retrived from Zenodo to find the correlation between the sentiment of his tweets and the return on Tesla for the next day (and the day after, and the day after that).

 ### Timeline (8 weeks)
 * Week 1-2: Data Exploration and Cleaning (of both datasets)